Skip to main content

 Guidelines for State And Local League Debates including “empty chair” debates

-Candidate debates are regulated by federal and state election laws and regulations.
-In addition, important Internal Revenue Service (IRS) rules apply to debates sponsored by organizations designated as 501(c)(3) by the IRS.
-League-sponsored debates are governed still further by the League’s own nonpartisan policy.
-Although legal challenges are infrequent, debates are high-stakes campaign activities, and candidates who believe they have been hurt politically by a debate may challenge debate sponsors under these laws.[1]
+Candidate debates and other appearances are regulated by federal, state, and local election and tax laws and regulations.
+These rules and regulations may differ depending on an organization’s designation as a 501(c)(3) or 501(c)(4) by the IRS.
+League-sponsored events are governed still further by the League’s own nonpartisan policy.
+Although legal challenges are infrequent, candidate appearances are high-stakes campaign activities, and candidates who believe they have been hurt politically by an event may challenge event sponsors under these laws.

 The League Framework

-League membership organizations are designated 501(c)(4) by the IRS, and League education fund corporations or trusts are designated 501(c)(3).
-League membership organizations that use funds in their education fund accounts must abide by education fund rules.
-Whether acting as a 501(c)(3) education fund or as a 501(c)(4) membership organization, each League will want to sponsor and conduct debates in such a way as to avoid creating the impression that it favors one candidate over another.
+Leagues designated as 501(c)(4) by the IRS do not collect tax-deductible contributions, whereas Leagues designated as 501(c)(3) by the IRS collect tax-deductible contributions.
+501(c)(4) Leagues that use funds from their sister 501(c)(3) League must abide by 501(c)(3) rules.
+Whether acting as a 501(c)(3) or as a 501(c)(4) organization, each League will want to sponsor and conduct debates in such a way as to avoid creating the impression that it favors one candidate over another.

 It is recommended that Leagues utilize a traceable form of mail delivery (e.g. USPS delivered, signed mail receipt or email returned mail receipt) to correspondence with the candidates regarding the “ground rules” for participating in the debate and the actual invitation to participate in the debate.